 Another possible cause of diarrhea is a food allergy or intolerance to cooked spinach.
 Some individuals may have an allergic reaction to certain proteins in cooked spinach, leading to digestive symptoms including diarrhea.
 Similarly, some people may have difficulty digesting the fibers in cooked spinach, resulting in diarrhea as a symptom of food intolerance.

-See also How to cook dried bean curd
+See also How long to cook raw chicken in instant pot

 It is important to note that these causes are not exclusive to cooked spinach and can occur with other foods as well.